-These apple crumble muffins are made with moist muffin batter, filled with chopped apples, topped with a buttery crumble, and topped with a delicious glaze.
+These apple crumble muffins are soft and moist, packed with fresh apple chunks, topped with a buttery cinnamon crumble, and a simple glaze.

 Jump to: